 |The art of photobombing the 'books ready to post' shot|

-Already they have found their way into a neonatal unit and the home of an adoptive family and have been shipped to America and Australia and everywhere in between.
+Already they have found their way into neo-natal units, libraries and schools and the home of at least one adoptive family and have been shipped to America and Australia and everywhere in between.
 That makes all the hard work worthwhile.

 We hope you like our little book of love too...